kggold4/ObjectOriented_S2020_Ex3/README.md

 git clone https://github.com/kggold4/ObjectOriented_S2020_Ex3.git
 ```

-* for more information about the implementation and development process of this project look in our wiki page
+## for more information about the implementation and development process of this project look in our <a href="https://github.com/kggold4/ObjectOriented_S2020_Ex3/wiki">wiki page</a>.